+Another major obstacle blocking the way for depositor discipline is that deposit payoffs simply cannot be used in large banks.
 Take Continental Illinois for example.
 At the time of its near collapse, it had only \$3 billion or so in insured deposits.
 With over \$16 billion in its insurance fund at that time, the FDIC could have paid those depositors their money.
 But other creditors holding nearly \$37 billion in claims, including some 2,300 small banks with \$6 billion in claims, would have had their funds tied up for years in a bankruptcy proceeding.
 With nearly a million deposit accounts to process, even insured customers would have had to wait a month or two before receiving their funds.
-Finally, the FDIC would have been forced to liquidate a \$30 billion loan portfolio.

-Because of these types of problems, last year the FDIC developed and tested the modified payoff technique.
+Because of these types of problems, last year the FDIC developed and tested the modified-payoff technique.
 It retains many of the advantages of a merger of a failed bank, while imposing a degree of discipline on large depositors.
 Insured accounts are sold through a competitive bid process to another bank, preserving some franchise value and minimizing the disruption to smaller depositors.
-Many loans and other assets are transferred to the acquiring institution, reducing the burden on the FDIC's liquidation staff.
-Instead of forcing uninsured depositors to await the liquidation of assets before receiving any funds, the FDIC conservatively estimates the present value of the receivership's ultimate collections and makes these funds -- say 60 or 70 cents on the dollar -- available immediately.
+Instead of forcing uninsured depositors to await the liquidation of assets before receiving any funds, the FDIC conservatively estimates the present value of the receivership's ultimate collections and makes these funds -- up to 60 or 70 cents on the dollar -- available immediately.
 Additional payments are made if and when collections warrant.